Jelly-RDF/cli/README.md

 # jelly-cli

-***Warning: This project is in early development and is not yet ready for production use.***

-CLI utility for working with Jelly data.
+Fast and convenient CLI utility for working with Jelly data.

 ## Quick start